Meditation for a Self-Critical Voice

 Meditation for a self-critical voice means noticing harsh inner chatter without being pulled into it.
 It is not positive thinking, and it is not an attempt to erase thoughts.

-A self-critical thought might say, “I’m not good enough,” “I always mess up,” or “Everyone can tell I failed.”
-In practice, you hear the phrase, name it as “self-criticism,” and return to a simple anchor like breathing or feet on the floor.
-The goal is changing your relationship to the inner critic, not winning an argument with it.
+A self-critical thought might sound like, “I’m not good enough,” “I always mess up,” or “Everyone can tell I failed.”
+In practice, you hear the phrase, label it gently as “self-criticism,” and return to a simple anchor such as breathing, the touch of a cotton sleeve on your wrist, or the feeling of standing where you are.
+The aim is not to out-argue the inner critic; it is to relate to that voice with more space and less obedience.

 This is a secular, beginner-friendly attention practice.
-You can do it on a kitchen chair, a bus seat, or before opening a laptop.
+You might use it after hospital rounds, while waiting through a slow checkout line, or in any ordinary pause when the inner commentary gets sharp.
 If you want a broader foundation first, start with basic meditation techniques.

 Small counts.